Please read the FAQ (Frequently Asked Questions) list below then call (360-927-1881) or email me if you have any questions.

 J. Age: In general I will take any grade beyond the first grade and any level of adult.
 There are teachers who will teach at grades lower than 2nd but I prefer to start at about the same time children are reading sentences (and are able to sit in one place for 30 minutes!).
 At times I have taken students who are beginning first grade, but they generally need extra attention and support from a parent.

-K. Practicing: “Practice does not make perfect … but it makes better!”
+K. Practicing: “Practice does not make perfect … but it makes better, much much better!”

 1. Students are expected to practice 5-6 days each week.
 I encourage each student to take one day off each week from practicing.
 The “sabbath principle” applies to practicing and homework too!